 STAINS USED IN LIGHT MICROSCOPY – 1

-Most histological sections must be stained to be studied under a light microscope.
+Most histological sections must be stained in order to be studied under a light microscope.

-For this purpose, numerous dye solutions and combinations of dyes have been developed.
-The ones that became most commonly used are those that distinguish well the various components of cells as well as of the extracellular matrix (ECM).
+For this purpose, numerous dye solutions and dye combinations have been developed.
+The ones that became most commonly used are those that distinguish the various components of cells as well as of the extracellular matrix (ECM).
 Many dyes that demonstrate specific cell types or specific cell components were also developed and became very useful.
-Some dye solutions are composed of one molecule whereas others are solutions of salts in which a part of their molecule exhibits a color.
+Some dye solutions are composed of one molecule whereas others are solutions of salts in which a part of their molecules exhibits a color.

 One of the most widely used staining procedure, which will be briefly discussed ahead, combines two dyes called hematoxylin and eosin.
 This technique is called Hematoxylin and eosin staining , very commonly abridged as HE staining.